-Finding like-minded auto enthusiasts may not seem easy, but rest assured, there are car clubs, communities, organizations, and events hosted in nearly every corner of the world.
+With the social distancing requirements of COVID, it might seem like a greater challenge than ever to discover your local car community.
+But rest assured, there are still plenty of car clubs, communities, organizations, and events hosted in nearly every corner of the world - both virtual and in-person.
 Here are five easy ways to find and become part of your own local car community:

 Searching social media is by far the easiest way to find your local car community and its events.
 Using Facebook, search for Events titled “Cruise,” “Car Meet,” and “Cars & Coffee.”
 Set the distance to as far as you’re willing to drive for one and bingo, you’ve found yourself a car meet!
 I also recommend following key hashtags on Instagram and Twitter with the same language to find other locals that are part of the car scene.

 Google search your vehicle’s make and model, then add “forum” to the end.
 If your search was anything like mine, Google returned tens of millions of results.
 Most automotive forum websites are free to join and offer nearly unlimited access to articles posted by other owners of your car.
 These often include problems they’ve encountered, unique tunes and builds, and advice they may have.
 Even better, most forums have users that organize local meets, cruises, and shows just for your vehicle.